Animals aboard the Titanic: Fate

 Few of Titanics animals survived the ship's sinking.
 Three of the dogs were taken aboard lifeboats by their owners.
-Margaret Hays' Pomeranian got away safely in Lifeboat 7 and lived until June 1917 when she ran away or was stolen.
+Margaret Hays' Pomeranian got away safely in Lifeboat 7 and lived at least until June 1917 when she ran away or was stolen.
 Elizabeth Jane Anne Rothschild also kept her Pomeranian alive with her throughout the night on Lifeboat 6.
 Upon rescue, the crew of the Carpathia initially refused to take the dog.
 Mrs. Rothschild refused to leave Lifeboat 6 without her Pomeranian, so the crew eventually complied and hoisted her aboard while she held onto the dog.
 It later perished in New York City to an unknown fate.
 Henry and Myra Harper brought their Pekingese aboard Lifeboat 3, but Helen Bishop had to abandon Frou-Frou in her cabin, much to their mutual distress.
 The dog attempted to stop her leaving by holding on to her dress with his teeth until the seam tore.
 Afterwards, Bishop spoke of her sorrow: "The loss of my little dog hurt me very much.
 I will never forget how he dragged on my clothes.
 He so wanted to accompany me".

 None of the other animals survived.
 At some point during the sinking, someone decided to free the dogs from their kennels, leading to a pack of excited dogs racing up and down the slanting deck as the ship went down.
 One female passenger is said to have refused to be parted from her dog and chose to stay aboard.
 Several days later, as the SS Bremen passed through an area still strewn with debris and bodies floating in the water, a single passenger saw the body of what she thought was a woman tightly holding what could have been a large shaggy dog in her arms.
 Robert W. Daniel's bulldog Gamin de Pycombe was last seen in the water swimming for his life after the ship went down.

 After the sinking, several of the surviving animal owners made compensation claims for their lost pets and poultry.
 Daniel claimed $750 for the loss of his pedigree bulldog, while Carter claimed $300 for the loss of his two dogs.
 White claimed $207.87 for her lost chickens and Anderson claimed $50 for his Chow-Chow.